omar711/maptimeSG/README.md

 [Scripts and Code](../../wiki/Data-Collection-Scripts) gives detail on how to set up your environment and then run this data collection process.

-In addition you can check out the following notebooks for some exploratory work:
+In addition you can check out the following Jupyter notebooks for some exploratory work:

 1. [Computing Pixel Coordinates to Display Buildings on Map Tiles](scripts/map_tile_truth_preparation.ipynb)